 The sixth Washington International School Summer Institute for Teachers (WISSIT): Connecting DC Educators with Project Zero Ideas will take place from July 29 – August 2, 2019.
-This annual high-quality professional development opportunity is open to educators in traditional public, public charter, parochial and independent schools, as well as in museums and other educational organizations in the DC area.
+This annual high-quality professional development opportunity is open to educators in the DC area.
+Participants come from traditional public, public charter, parochial and independent schools, as well as educational organizations such as museums and community-based early childhood centers.

-Project Zero, a research group at Harvard University’s Graduate School of Education, has been an innovative leader in the domains of teaching and learning for 50 years.
+The week-long intensive institute focuses on practical application of research from Project Zero, an innovative leader in the domains of teaching and learning for over 50 years.

-WISSIT faculty will feature renowned a selection of Project Zero researchers as well as leading educators from the Washington area.
+WISSIT faculty will feature renowned Project Zero researchers as well as leading educators from the DC area.
 The institute invites participants to reflect deeply on ways to design and facilitate enriching learning opportunities for their students.
-On Wednesday, July 31, we will spend the day at world-class museums in DC and explore ways to leverage museum collections for meaningful learning.
+On Wednesday, July 31, we will spend the day at world-class museums in DC and explore opportunities to leverage museum collections for meaningful learning.
 The institute experience includes both large and small group sessions addressing the following strands:

 Building a Culture of Thinking: How do we help learners develop dispositions that support thoughtful learning across school subjects?
 How do we effectively create a culture of thinking, in classrooms and school-wide?